srl-ethz/FALCON/README.md

 ### Trajectory generator (traj_gen)
 This app runs on a powerful ground station computer.
 This app computes optimal trajectories for the plane to fly for different initial conditions.
 We run this before we fly, and then copy the file "opt_ctrl_log.csv" to the grasper app.
 It will then read out the optimal control values calculated here when it starts its offboard control loop.

+### Trajectory generator (traj_gen)
+This app was used to test if the opencv video saver works or not.
+The video saver had to be used in the simulation.

 ## Description of all helper apps

 ### arduino_code/gripper